 - HMRC have the right information about your income and situation, but for some reason you were paid more than you were entitled to have.

 Example of when a “dispute” is the right thing to do:

 Eric and his wife were paid tax credits for three children when they only have two.
 When Eric received his award notice, he phoned HMRC to tell them they had the number of children wrong.
 HMRC did not correct the mistake and kept on paying Eric too much tax credit.
 After the end of the year, Eric had received more tax credit than he should have and so has an overpayment.
 Eric can use the dispute process because he accepts that he has been paid too much, but doesn’t think he should have to pay it back because he told HMRC of the mistake as soon as he saw his award notice.

 If a claimant sends an ‘appeal’ to HMRC that should be a dispute, it will generally be re-directed.
 Unfortunately when the opposite happens, a claimant sends a ‘dispute’ when in fact they want to appeal, the letter tends to be treated as a dispute.
 In such cases we recommend that advisers argue that HMRC should treat the original letter as an appeal.
 There is no requirement that appeals must state that they are an ‘appeal’ so long as they meet the other appeal requirements.

-The responsibilities for both the claimant and HMRC can be found on the HMRC website and in COP 26.
+The responsibilities for both the claimant and HMRC can be found in HMRC's Code of Practice leaflet COP 26.